arthurfincham/popsa-tech-test/README.md

 - **Typescript** Typescript has been used for files that were edited.
 I installed TS to improve the dev experience in files I edited.
 It was helpful with complicated data structures and state management.
 If I had more time I would have migrated the whole project to Typescript.
 - **Animations** The drop animation could be better.
 I found it difficult to recreate the spec animation perfectly; this is my best attempt!
+- **Testing** If I had more time I would have added some unit tests for `sortableUtils.ts` as well as some E2E tests for the user journey.

 ## Installation